Law Library Services

 Food, Drink, and Tobacco-Free Policy

-Light snacks and drinks in covered containers are permitted in the Law Library.
+Individual meals and drinks are permitted in the Law Library.
 The use of all tobacco products are not allowed in or on any Creighton facility or property.

 Primarily for health and safety reasons, Creighton’s Law Library prohibits all pets/animals, other than service animals and animals featured in sponsored programs, from entering the library.
 Any exception to this policy must be approved in advance by the Law Library Director.